dansmyers/ProgrammingWithAI/README.md

 Rather than calculating your score as number of points on a 0-100 scale, your grade will be based on attaining **satisfactory** performance on a bundle of assignments.
 This approach is called **Specifications Grading** or **Contract Grading** and it has several advantages over the traditional 0-100 based points system.

-### Labs
-You must be registered for a section of CMS 120L.
-You'll receive the **same grade** for both CMS 120 and CMS 120L.

 ### Assignments
-We'll have one kind of assignment in this class:
+We'll have three kinds of assignment in this class:

+1. **In-class guided practice activities** that will demonstrate how to use different programming techniques.
+These are graded on participation and completion; you'll submit the work for each activity to Canvas to show that you finished it.
+If you don't complete an activity during class time or have to miss a day, you can complete it on your own within 24 hours.

-1. Approximately **four out-of-class assignments**.
-These will require implementing simulation models and solving analytical questions.
+2. Approximately **three out-of-class assignments**.
 You should be prepared to devote substantial effort to completing these projects.

-That's it.
-For this course, I only care about projects.
+3. **Challenge projects** that can be used to raise your grade or make up for missing work.
+4.

 ### Satisfactory Credit